bravoalpha79/k9-zen/test_procedure.md

-# "K9Zen" Test Procedure
+# "K9Zen" Pre-Deployment Testing Write-Up

-This document details the test procedure for the official deployment of the _K9Zen Dog Training_ web page.
+This document details the test procedure and results of the official deployment of the _K9Zen Dog Training_ web page.

 ## Introduction